 While driving over golden dunes nestled beside the Atlantic Ocean, I passed some seals, jackals, and jackals eating seals.
 From Walvis Bay to Swakopmund is less than 30 minutes drive.

 TIPS TO VISIT: If you decide to self-drive to Sandwich-Harbor, note that a minimum of preparation is required.
-Have a proper 4×4, have great driving skills off-road, buy your permit to enter, know the tide table before you go.
+Have a proper 4×4, have great driving skills off-road, buy your permit to enter, and know the tide table before you go.
 I recommend booking the tour with a professional local tour company.
 A great place to stay if you are in the area is Walvis Bay, and the Iris Boutique Hotel is a great option, with an excellent location and a wonderful breakfast included.

 THE INCREDIBLE SHIPWRECKS